siddhartha-gadgil/algebraic-topology-2022/content/_index.md

 title="MA 332: Algebraic Topology"
 +++

+This is the second course in the Algebraic Topology series, following [MA 232: Introduction to Algebraic Topology](http://math.iisc.ac.in/all-courses/ma232.html) which I [taught online last academic year](http://math.iisc.ac.in/~gadgil/introduction-algebraic-topology-2020/index.html).
+A reasonable background in algebra is also a prerequisite, including at least the structure theorem for (finitely generated) abelian groups.
 ### Syllabus

 __Homology__ : Singular homology, excision, Mayer-Vietoris theorem, acyclic models, CW-complexes, simplicial and cellular homology, homology with coefficients.